 - Historical interactions (previously contacted businesses, review history)

-These profiles enable increasingly personalized results with each interaction.
-A user who frequently views pet-related businesses might see veterinarians and pet shops ranked higher in general searches, even without explicitly mentioning pets in their query.
+Each interaction makes the results more personal.
+Someone who often views pet-related businesses might see veterinarians and pet shops ranked higher in general searches, even without mentioning pets in the query.

 Did you know?
 Some advanced directory platforms now use cross-device tracking to maintain consistent personalization.
 If you search for plumbers on your phone in the morning and then continue on your laptop in the evening, the system recognizes you’re the same user and maintains your personalized results.

-Many directories employ collaborative filtering algorithms similar to those used by Netflix or Amazon.
-These systems identify patterns like:
+Many directories use collaborative filtering, similar to what Netflix or Amazon do.
+These systems spot patterns like:

 - Users who viewed this accountant also contacted these financial advisors